Geoff Hoon

-Geoffrey William Hoon (born 6 December 1953) is a British Labour Party politician who served as the Member of Parliament (MP) for Ashfield in Nottinghamshire from 1992 to 2010.
+Geoffrey William Hoon (born 6 December 1953) is a British former politician who served as the Member of Parliament (MP) for Ashfield in Nottinghamshire from 1992 to 2010 for the Labour Party.
 He is a former Defence Secretary, Transport Secretary, Leader of the House of Commons and Government Chief Whip.

 He had previously been a Member of the European Parliament (MEP) for Derbyshire from 1984 to 1994.

 Early life

+His mother June attended the Homelands School in Derby, in the 1940s, and his father attended the Central School for Boys, in Derby.
+His father lived on Howard Street in Derby, in the 1940s.